Suggestion: Watch the 10 minutes video tutorial before reading this article

 Clearly, Alibaba cannot offer a refund entirely based on the buyer’s request.
 What if the buyer is at fault, and not the supplier?
 After all, Alibaba.com generates revenue through membership fees, paid by companies listed as Gold Suppliers.

-The truth is that very often, quality issue are caused by disorganized buyers, rather than suppliers.
+The truth is that very often, quality issues are caused by disorganized buyers, rather than suppliers.

 As you enter the Trade Assurance checkout, you will be required to first specify the shipping date, and confirm if the order shall comply with “the quality requirements agreed in the purchase contract”.